Mini-break like Bollywood star, Parineeti, in Queensland

 Cue the lights!
 Get ready for your close-up!

 If you know how to make an entrance and can break into song at a moment’s notice, make like one of India’s most famous Bollywood actresses, Parineeti Chopra, and touch down in Queensland on your next holiday.
-Check out the Singapore Airlines sale fares.

 From the bright lights of Brisbane to the beaches and hinterland of the Gold Coast, this four-day mini-break itinerary is a super hit like Golmaal Again. (*Ahem, for the non-initiated: Parineeti’s latest blockbuster and one of the highest-grossing Indian films of all time.)